 As far as pest invaders go, ants may rank lower on the “ick” factor or the “fear” scale.
 That doesn’t mean you have to embrace them in your home!
-In fact, many homeowners consider ant problems to be the most frustrating to deal with, because getting rid of ant invaders can feel like a never ending battle.
+Many homeowners consider ant problems frustrating because getting rid of ant invaders can feel like a never-ending battle.

-A single ant on your countertop may not be cause for concern; but ants are social critters.
-This means that where there’s one, there’s likely several more just out of sight.
-In fact, most ants are members of colonies of hundreds, thousands, or even millions of ants!
+A single ant on your countertop shouldn’t cause concern, but ants are social critters, so there are likely several more just out of sight in most cases where there’s one ant.
+Most ants are members of colonies of hundreds, thousands, or even millions of ants!

-If you’re having trouble shaking the ants in your kitchen – it’s time to learn what might be drawing them to your home in the first place, and what you can do to keep them from returning again.
+If you’re having trouble shaking the ants in your kitchen – it’s time to learn what might be drawing them to your home in the first place and what you can do to keep them from returning.

 Ant Species Common in Maryland and Northern Virginia

 Maryland and Northern Virginia are home to a wide variety of ant species, including:

 - Pavement Ants

 Many of these ants live in the soil on your property or make their nests in decaying wood sources.
 It’s natural to see them outside on your lawn.
 They perform an essential duty – feeding on insects that attack lawns and gardens and pollinating flowers, and distributing seeds as they gather food for their colony.